-Above Mean High Water, almost all offshore rocks are designated as wilderness and managed as part of the National Wildlife Refuge system administered by the U.S. Fish and Wildlife Service (a few are under jurisdiction of the Bureau of Land Management; one is privately owned).
+Above Mean High Water, almost all offshore rocks are designated as wilderness and managed as part of the National Wildlife Refuge system administered by the U.S. Fish and Wildlife Service.
 Below Mean High Water, the Oregon Department of State Lands has jurisdiction over the seabed.
 The Department of Fish and Wildlife regulates all fish and shellfish harvest throughout both tidal elevations.

-27 As defined by the U.S. Fish and Wildlife Service.
+&lt;sup>28 As defined by the U.S. Fish and Wildlife Service.

-Appendix I - Proposal Contents & Questions
+Appendix C - Proposal Contents & Questions

-The Rocky habitat Web Mapping tool includes all of the following questions below.
+The Rocky Habitat Web Mapping tool includes all of the following questions below.
 All proposals must be completed and submitted using the tool.
 Special accommodations are available upon request by contacting the Oregon Coastal Management Program.

-Questions with () indicates information that will be generated in part or in full by the Rocky Habitat Web Mapping Tool.
+Questions with (\) indicates information that will be generated in part or in full by the Rocky Habitat Web Mapping Tool.
 The proposer will likely need additional information not within the web mapping tool to support the proposal.

-Primary Contact Information & Proposal RationalE
+Primary Contact Information & Proposal Rationale

-- 1. Name of proposed site - 2.
-Name of principal contact - 3.
-Affiliation/agency/organization (if applicable) - 4.
-Phone, email, and mailing address - 5.
+- 1. Name of proposed site. - 2.
+Name of principal contact. - 3.
+Affiliation/agency/organization (if applicable). - 4.
+Phone, email, and mailing address. - 5.
 Please describe the context for why this proposal is being brought forward. - a.
-What are the goals of this proposal? - b.
-Why is this change in site management necessary? - 6.
+What are the goals of this proposal? - 6.
 How does the proposed site improve upon or fill a gap in addressing objectives/policies that isn't currently addressed by other designated sites or management measures?
-Please address this question in relation to the listed topics below - a) Maintenance, protection, and restoration of habitats and natural communities. - b) Allowing for the enjoyment and use of the area while protecting from degradation and loss - c) Preservation of public access - d) Consideration for the adaptation and resilience to climate change, ocean acidification, and hypoxia. - e) Fostering stewardship and education of the area or coast-wide - 7.
-Please include any additional information that you would like reviewers to consider (optional)
+Please address this question in relation to the listed topics below: - a) Maintenance, protection, and restoration of habitats and natural communities. - b) Allowing for the enjoyment and use of the area while protecting from degradation and loss. - c) Preservation of public access. - d) Consideration for the adaptation and resilience to climate change, ocean acidification, and hypoxia. - e) Fostering stewardship and education of the area or coast-wide - 7.
+Please include any additional information that you would like reviewers to consider (optional). - 8.
+How does the proposed site improve upon or fill gaps in addressing objectives/policies that are not currently addressed by coastwide regulations or management?